 - 1 teaspoon vanilla extract

-- Preheat the oven to 375˚F. Line 2 large baking sheets with parchment paper.
+- Preheat the oven to 375˚F. Line a large baking sheet with parchment paper.

 - Mix together the oats, salt, cinnamon, ginger, cloves, nutmeg and ground flaxseeds.

-- In a small saucepan, combine the pumpkin puree, almond butter, maple syrup, coconut oil and vanilla.
-Cook over low heat, stirring, until smooth.
+- In a heatproof bowl, combine the pumpkin puree, almond butter, maple syrup, coconut oil and vanilla.
+Microwave on high, stirring occasionally, until smooth (about 1-2 minutes).
+Alternatively, combine everything in a small saucepan and cook over low heat until smooth.

 - Scrape the pumpkin mixture into the bowl with the oats and stir to combine.
 Let the batter sit for 5 minutes.
 Fold in the cranberries and chocolate, if using.

-- Using an ice cream scoop or two large spoons, scoop the dough into ¼ cup mounds onto the baking sheets.
-Using damp hands, flatten the mounds into 3-inch cookies that are about 1/2-inch tall.
-Bake 25 minutes, rotating the pans halfway through, or until the cookies are golden.
+- Using an ice cream scoop or two large spoons, scoop the dough into ¼ cup mounds onto the baking sheet (if your baking sheet isn’t large enough, use two).
+Using damp hands, flatten the mounds into 3-inch cookies that are about ½-inch tall.
+Bake 25 minutes, rotating the pan halfway through, or until the cookies are golden.
 Let cool completely.
-Do Ahead: The cookies can be refrigerated for up to 1 week or frozen for up to 3 months.
-They can be eaten straight out of the fridge, or they can be heated up in a toaster oven.

 - For a nut-free version, use sunflower seed butter.
 You can also use cashew butter in place of the almond butter (I find that peanut butter has too strong of a flavor).

 - You’ll need 1 15-ounce can of pumpkin puree for this recipe (don’t use a pumpkin pie mix).
 You’ll have some pumpkin leftover, which you can stir into oatmeal or soups.